 Portability

-To gauge portability, we first weighed each jacket and considered its absolute weight in relation to its warmth.
+To gauge portability, we first weighed each jacket and considered its weight relative to its warmth.
 We then packed them in as many ways as we could.
 We timed and tested packing pockets, stuff sacks, and roll-top bags, cramming them in backpacks, suitcases, and day bags.
 We also considered the effects of those actions on each jacket's materials and how that may affect their longevity.
 And we asked that crucial question of every model: in what situation would I actually bring this with me?

 Weather Resistance